shivdeepak/timetravel/README.md

 ## Objective: Add Time Travel
 This part is far more open-ended.
 You might need to make major changes across nearly all files of the codebase.
-You'll be adding persistentence to the records.
+You'll be adding persistence to the records.

 You should create a set of `/api/v2` endpoints that enable you to do run gets, creates, and updates.
 Unlike in v1, records are now versioned.
 Full requirements: